JessMair/Tots-Play/README.md

 - The contact us page's background was sitting to the top of the header.
 I couldn't understand why this had happened.
 I asked a slack member who was not able to help to locate the issue.
 I spoke to Spence Barriball, my mentor, and he was able to amend this issue for me.
 It had something to do with the syntax I had added for the form.
 I had unwittingly opened two form codes and not closed either.
 The issue was still more complex than this and therefore I have to credit Spence Barriball for resolving this issue for me.

+- The form was not reposnive on a screen below 831px.
+This turned out to be an issue caused by using 20rem for the padding instead of 2rem.
+Having amended that the site is now responsive and was tested on a physical devive as well as google dev tools.

+## User Stories Testing

+I have tested the site for achieving the goals set out in “User Stories”
+-	The site is easy to navigate, and it is easy to find way back from one page to another.
+-	The information regarding the opening hours is clearly visible on home page.
+-	The images used throughout site build a good picture of what any visitor can expect from a trip to Tots Play.
+-	The site is not overwhelming or cluttered.
+-	An email or call can be placed from clicking on the details of each in the footer.
+-	The company address is clearly placed in the footer and visible on all three pages of the site.
+-	The site is not complex and very easy to learn the first time it is visited.

 ## Validators